ginnox1/iCADdocs_online/RetainingWallDesign/RetainingWallDesign.md

 The prerequisite objects and their prerequisite is outlined in the *Module Browser* dialog, while defining the session.
 Prepare the objects as follows:

 1. Draw the layout object following the footprint of the toe of the wall (front face edge) on a plan view area in AutoCAD.
-Then create a profile data with offsets covering adequate transverse distance.
+Then create a profile data for the Alignment objeect.
+The profile data creation best serves design and visualization needs if:
+    1. enough offset locations in the transverse directions are included, and
+    1. finer resoltion is available, to allow sufficient incremental representation between segments. (usually 0.5m interval is recommended).

 > Tip: The vertices of the layout object must be aligned longitudinally with the vertices of wall top and bottom profile objects.
 In illustration  below, for instance, the layout object must have four (4) vertices.

 2. Prepare wall top and bottom profile objects.
 This is best prepared from overlaying the profile plot from the layout object, as shown in the